mysterious-coding/base_entranced/README.md

 base_entranced fixes teamnodmg, so for example, defense on Hoth cannot attack the droid.
 Unfortunately, this allows defense to lame the droid by knockbacking it into pits, unreachable spots, etc. This patch, which disables knockbacking the droid, is only required serverside.

 ####base_entranced pk3 [[download newest version]](https://drive.google.com/file/d/0B-vLJdPP0Uo8X25UbXc3S1FIVzQ/view?usp=sharing)
-Version: base_entranced-11-9-2015-build64 (experimental) - reduced anti-spam protection for primary mines, added anti-spam for primary thermals, added special anti-spam protection for Nar station 1 obj room, add offense anti-spam for Nar stations defense spawn
+Version: base_entranced-11-9-2015-build64 (experimental) - reduced anti-spam protection for primary mines, added anti-spam for primary thermals, fixed anti-minespam for Nar station 1 obj room when offense players are outside the station, add offense anti-spam for Nar stations defense spawn

 NOTE: Due to a current bug, server admins are advised to restart their servers regularly (preferably on a daily basis) to prevent a memory overflow from crashing the server.